nus-cs2103-AY2021S1/tp/docs/team/lucastai98.md

 Given below are my contributions to the project.

 * **Model modification**: Created and managed Participation object.
 (Pull request: Pull request [\#18](https://github.com/AY2021S1-CS2103T-W10-3/tp/pull/18))
-  * What it means: an association class keeping track of who participates in what project.
+  * What it means: An association class keeping track of who participates in what project.
   * What changes made:
     * created the class from scratch.
     * made relevant changes when needed to improve the model.